se452-group3/se452-project/README.md

 * Steven La
 * Andrew Murphy
 * Brandon Harrington
+* Ana Vargas

 # Questions
 **Project scope area**
+* Dog party is an application that will provide services to your dog.
+You can book a daily dog walker.
+Hire a dog sitter for a period time, and even book a dog walk party for a safe and social experience.
+Our website will make it easy for users to search, book, and review Dog party employees.

 **Initial key features**
+* Dog sitting
+* Profile and Reviews
+* Chat messaging
+* Create/join dog party

 **Github location**
 * https://github.com/se452-group3/se452-project